ghryxn/riaru-okin/index.md

 # Welcome to Rikaru Okin's Official Site

 This is the home of the UTAU voicebank **Rikaru Okin** (リカル オキン).
-- This voicebank is recommended to use in UTAU | OpenUtau.
+- This voicebank is recommended to use in | UTAU or OpenUtau.

 ## Voicebank Features
 * **Voice Type:** CV